Spousal Lifetime Access Trusts (SLATs): FAQs – 2022 Update

 Can both my spouse and I set up separate SLATs for each other?

 Yes.
 If you and your spouse set up SLATs for each other, the two SLATs must not mirror each other.
 If the two SLATs are too similar, the IRS will ignore both SLATs for gift tax purposes.
-To avoid this, certain facets of the SLAT agreements, such as distribution terms, should be sufficiently different.
+To avoid this, certain facets of the SLAT agreements should be sufficiently different, such as having different distribution terms, different trustees, and funding the SLATs with different assets at different times.

 Who can be the trustee of my SLAT?